 Don’t overuse avocado oil.

-In addition to the fact that it contains many nutrients, avocado oil does contain a high concentration of omega 6 fatty acids.
+Besides the fact that it contains many nutrients, avocado oil does contain a high concentration of omega-6 fatty acids.
 While these are beneficial in moderation, too much of them in your diet can cause inflammation.
 If you take blood-thinning drugs like warfarin, you may also want to limit consumption since avocado has been reported to make these drugs less effective.